joakimsigvald/XspecT/README.md

-# XspecT — Fluent, specification-style unit testing for .NET
+ï»¿# XspecT â€” Fluent, specification-style unit testing for .NET

 XspecT is a fluent, specification-oriented testing framework for .NET that sits on top of xUnit.
-It follows the Given–When–Then pattern and integrates seamlessly with Moq, AutoMock, and AutoFixture.
+It follows the Givenâ€“Whenâ€“Then pattern and integrates seamlessly with Moq, AutoMock, and AutoFixture.
 Tests run on the standard xUnit runner and can live side-by-side with existing xUnit tests.

 Whether you are new to unit testing or an experienced practitioner, XspecT helps you express test intent clearly by removing boilerplate, enforcing structure, and generating readable failure descriptions.